 Day 08: Gangtok – Pelling

 Drive to Pelling in West Sikkim in 5.30 hrs.
-It is a lond but fascinating drive.
+It is a long but fascinating drive.
 Croosing from the Teesta valley to the Rangit river valley over the Rabang la, 2100 m.
 Rivers, forests, mountain villages, terraced cultivation, bio diverse flora, Bon Monastery, and more.
-Upon arrival check in at Hotel Phamrong.
+Upon arrival check in at Hotel Mount Pandim / Phamrong.
 In the evening take a sightseeing trip.
 You will visit the famous Pamayangtse Monastery, and walk to the Ruins of the old capital city of Rabantse, with its panoramic views.

 Western Sikkim – The cradle of Buddhism in Sikkim: The legendary installation of the Namgyal dynasty, by three monks in 1642, introduced Buddhism in Sikkim.
 They came together at Yoksom, and as it had been prophesied, in sacred texts, they searched, and found Phuntsog Namgyal; anointed him with holy water, gave him the title of "chogyal" – meaning king of religion, and urged him to spread Buddhism, amongst the ethnic Lepchas.
 At that time the local people were animist worshipping nature spirits.
 Astride the Rathong River Valley, on various hills inter- visible to each other, are located a string of holy sites.
 Pamayangtse - the sublime perfect lotus, was built in 1705.
 It is the paramount of the Nyingmapa monasteries of Sikkim, and regarded the most prestigious.
 It is well known for its seven level wooden pagoda structure of mind boggling intricacy, depicting paradise.
 The late Dongzin Rimpoche crafted this, over five years of solo effort.
 Sangacholing Monastery - the place of secret spells, was founded in 1697.
 Clay statues dating back to the 17th Century are amongst the oldest in Sikkim.
 Both monasteries have splendid views of the snows and river valleys.

 Get up early for a breathtaking sunrise view of Mount Khangchendzonga, from your hotel terrace.
 Walk up to the Sangacholing Monastery for panoramic snow views.
 Return to the hotel for breakfast.
-After breakfast, drive to Rinchenpong.
-A 1.30 hrs journey through the Kalet River Valley

 Day 11: Rinchenpong – Kalimpong